MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5-understand-stereokit-ink-application.md

 ## PaletteMenu.cs script

-It is a menu that allows you to change the painting options.
-It's primarily made up of pre-built UI pieces, also showing how to make your own with StereoKit's layout and interaction capabilities.
+It is a menu allowing you to change the painting options.
+It's primarily made up of pre-built UI pieces, showing how to make your own with StereoKit's layout and interaction capabilities.

 * **Loading models**: Both of these models are used in the user interface!
-The first is a bottle that will serve as decoration and context while also displaying the active color, and the second is a "splash of ink" that will be turned into a pressable button that will allow users to select colors.
+The first is a bottle serving as decoration and context while also displaying the active color, and the second is a "splash of ink" that will be turned into a pressable button that will allow users to select colors.

     ```c#
      Model _model       = Model.FromFile("InkBottle.glb");